B4lex/social_network/README.md

 # Social Network
-## This is a simple app that provides to its users theirs bookmarks with other.
+## This is a simple app that provides to its users functionality to share theirs bookmarks with other.

 ### To run:
 ```